 QR Code Menus

-As mobile phones and handheld devices become more and more powerful, the ability to convey information to your customers becomes easier.
+As mobile phones and handheld devices become more powerful, the ability to convey information to your customers becomes easier.
 Not only do QR code menus make it safer for patrons, it also makes it easier for you!
-Price and menu updates can be done easily and efficiently, AND you won’t have to continually be printing new menus.
+Price and menu updates can be done easily and efficiently, and you won’t have to continually be printing new menus.
 This will also assist those of you operating in climates that have cold temperatures, as you’ll be able to have a QR code on the door that people can scan and go back to their vehicles or a warm space to review, instead of standing in the cold and potentially blocking your entrance.
 You should have some physical menus for those who either don’t have a compatible phone, or prefer to read in print, but this will cut down on your costs substantially if you choose to make changes on a regular basis.

-Consistent Emphasis on Cleaning is Here to Stay
+Emphasis on Cleanliness is Here to Stay

 Over the past few years, an emphasis on cleaning in restaurants has become common, and we believe this will be continuing through 2023.
 Why?
-Because once something such as increased cleaning has been implemented, your customers will come to expect the same experience each time they come.
+Because once standards such as increased cleaning has been implemented, your customers will come to expect the same experience each time they come.
 While this may come with an increased cost of purchasing larger quantities of cleaning supplies, you’ll reap the benefits of word-of-mouth spreading about how clean your restaurant is each time a customer comes.
-As we all know, reputation is everything when it comes to a restaurant’s appeal, and being known as a clean restaurant can reap great rewards for free advertising.
+As we all know, reputation is everything when it comes to a restaurant’s appeal, and being known as a clean restaurant can reap great rewards.
 In addition to your reputation not being negatively affected, you also will lower or eliminate your chances of being closed due to a health code violation.

 Back of House